 \subsection{Dynamic load balancing using space filling curves}

-In this work, we present a new approach to load balancing particle-in-cell simulations and investigate the performance costs and benefits.
+In this work, we present a new patch-based approach to load balancing particle-in-cell simulations and investigate the performance costs and benefits.

-The idea is easily stated: Given a number of processing elements $N_{proc}$, decompose the domain into many more patches $N \gg N_{proc}$ than there are processing elements, and hence have each processing element handle a number of patches, typically 10 -- 100.
-By dynamically shifting the assigment of patches to processing elements, we can ensure that each processing elements is assigned a comparable total load.
+The idea is easily stated: Given a number of processing elements, $N_{proc}$, decompose the domain into many more patches $N \gg N_{proc}$ than there are processing elements, and hence have each processing element handle a number of patches, typically 10 -- 100.
+By dynamically shifting the assigment of patches to processing elements we can ensure that each processing element is assigned a nearly equal load.

-We will start by demonstrating the idea in a number of artifically set up simple cases.
-Later on, we will analyze how it performs in a real-world production run.
+We will start by demonstrating the idea in a number of idealized cases.
+Later, we will analyze how it performs in real-world productions.